Mean-Variance Efficient Reinforcement Learning with Applications to Dynamic Financial Investment

-This section investigates the empirical performance of the proposed EQUM with policy gradient (EQUM) using synthetic and real-world financial datasets.
+This section investigates the empirical performance of the proposed EQUMRL in trajectory variance setting using synthetic and real-world financial datasets.
+We train the policy by REINFORCE-based algorithm.
 We conduct two experiments.
-In the first experiments, following \citet{Tamar2012}, \citet{Tamar2014}, and \citet{Xie2018}, we conduct portfolio management experiments with synthetic datasets.
+In the first experiments, following \citet{Tamar2012,Tamar2014}, and \citet{Xie2018}, we conduct portfolio management experiments with synthetic datasets.
 In the third experiment, we conduct a portfolio management experiment with a dataset of \citet{Fama1992}, a standard benchmark in finance.
-In Appendix~\ref{appdx:american}, following \citet{Tamar2012}, \citet{Tamar2014}, and \citet{Xie2018}, we also conduct American-style option experiments with synthetic datasets.
+In Appendix~\ref{appdx:american}, following \citet{Tamar2012,Tamar2014}, and \citet{Xie2018}, we also conduct American-style option experiments with synthetic datasets.
 We implemented algorithms following the Pytorch example\footnote{\url{https://github.com/pytorch/examples/tree/master/reinforcement_learning}}.
 For algorithms using neural networks, we use a three layer perceptron, where the numbers of the units in two hidden layers are the same as that of the input node, and that of the output node is $2$.
-We note that in all results, naively maximizing the reward or minimizing the variance do not ensure a better algorithm; we evaluate an algorithm based on how it controls the MV trade-off.
-We denote the hyperparameter of the EQUM by $\zeta$, which has the same meaning as $(\alpha, \beta)$ and $\psi$.
+We note that in all results, naively maximizing the reward or minimizing the variance does not ensure a better algorithm; we evaluate an algorithm based on how it controls the MV trade-off.
+We denote the hyperparameter of the EQUMRL by $\zeta$, which has the same meaning as $(\alpha, \beta)$ and $\psi$.
 For all experiments, we adopt episodic MDPs; that is, $\gamma=1$.